Buying and Double Bass - New or Used?

 Hybrid basses are those with a carved top, laminated sides and back.
 They are affordable (range from S$1400-S$4000) for beginners to intermediate students.
 This is usually the option to go with for sizes before 3/4.

-Fully Carved basses are considered the best option (dependent on the manufacturing process as well) to get if it can fit into your budget (range from S$3000 and above) as the sound gets better over time (with constant playing and good maintenance habits).
+Fully Carved basses are considered the best option (dependent on the manufacturing process as well) to get if it can fit into your budget (range from S$3000 and above) as the sound gets better over time (with constant playing of the instrument and good maintenance habits).

 New Double Bass

-If you are looking for a new double bass that is between S$2500 - S$3500, I do recommend the following:
+If you are looking for a new double bass that is between S$2500 - S$3800, I do recommend the following:

-Remember to give them a call before making your way down so that they could setup the instrument properly for you to test.
+Do give them a call before making your way down so that they could setup the instrument properly prior to the test.

 The good thing about getting a new bass from reputable shops is that you can always go back to them for fixes if you encounter any problems.

-Accessories like bass bag, bow, rosin, stopper are also bundled with the double bass sale (check the type and quality of what they are giving you prior to committing the purchase).
+Accessories like bass bag, bow, rosin (recommended Nyman or Carlsson) are also bundled with the double bass sale (check the type and quality of what they are giving you prior to committing the purchase).

 Usually, the staff at the shop will be able to tell you more about the type of wood that is used to make the double bass, where the wood is from, where the bass is made, the drying process of the wood, whether it's hybrid or fully carved etc.